 I say this all the time to my clients.
 In fact, my coach said it a lot to me too.
 Cut yourself some slack.
 Don’t be so hard on yourself.
 Stop setting unrealistic and stressful expectations for yourself.
 You are human and therefore not perfect!

 This is harder than it sounds, particularly if you are very driven.
-What I would suggest though, is talking to someone about it.
+Therefore, what I would suggest, is talking to someone about it.
 That might mean bailing up a friend or family member, or booking a session with a coach, but either way, it is valuable to get the perspective of someone whose opinion you respect.

 I am emphasising the word “actually” there because it is important.
 Sometimes what we think we want, isn’t necessarily what we actually want.
 Most people, unless they have done the work, don’t really know what they want – this is especially the case with those change-seekers I talked about.